Over the past month, I’ve observed several businesses asking customers for “reviews.”

 In doing that, your business moves from being a “giver” to a “taker.”

-Secondly, our society needs to learn to stop listening to other people…and to make their own individual decisions.
+Secondly, our society needs to learn to stop listening to other people…and start making their own individual decisions.

 “Reviews” perpetuate the myth that “Other people know better than I do.”

-How the hell is a total stranger (who may or may not have the same values as me) going to tell me what I should expect from any given company?
+How is a total stranger (who may or may not have the same values as me) going to tell me what I should expect from any given company?
+I made that decision myself, thank you very much.

-I’m perfectly capable of choosing to do business with a company based on THEIR content (or lack thereof).
+I’m perfectly capable of choosing to do business with a company based on their actual MEI’ing content (or lack thereof).

 Personally, I don’t even read reviews.

 I read and study a business’s content before I buy anything from them.
-I base my buying decision on the intelligence of their content:
+I base my buying decision on the value of their content:

-Maybe this rigorous self-education makes me a weirdo in today’s cut-and-paste, scrolling society.
+Maybe this rigorous self-education makes me a weirdo in today’s brainless society.
 But it keeps my life energetically clean.

-Thirdly… most reviews are simply a “projection” of someone’s own crap onto someone else.
+Thirdly… most reviews are simply a “projection” of someone’s own “stuff” onto someone else, whether good or bad.

 Either the review is a complaint (someone declaring that they were a victim in life and didn’t like the experience they manifested with a particular company)…